What does a mortgage broker actually do?

 Whole-of-market vs tied brokers

-Not all brokers have access to the same range of lenders.
-Understanding the difference helps you choose the right one.
+Not every broker can reach the same set of lenders.
+Knowing the difference helps you pick the right one.

-A tied or multi-tied broker works with a selected panel of lenders.
-They may have access to exclusive products but can’t compare the whole market.
-Some estate agent “in-house” brokers are tied to a limited panel.
+A tied or multi-tied broker works from a set panel of lenders.
+They might reach a few exclusive deals, but they cannot compare the whole market.
+Some of the “in-house” brokers you meet through estate agents are tied to a limited panel like this.

-Clearview Mortgage Solutions is a whole-of-market broker with access to 90+ UK lenders, meaning we can compare the widest range of products for your situation.
+Clearview Mortgage Solutions is a whole-of-market broker with access to 90+ UK lenders, so we can weigh up a broad range of products against your situation.

 What to expect at your first appointment

-Your first meeting with a broker (whether in person, by phone, or on video call) is about understanding your situation and working out what’s achievable.
+Your first meeting with a broker, whether that is in person, over the phone or on a video call, is about getting to grips with your situation and working out what is realistic.

 - 01